'Know before you throw': Where to dispose of holiday waste in Edmonton | CBC News

 'Know before you throw'

-Neil Burkard, a public education specialist with the city of Edmonton, said non-renewable resources like copper can be gleaned from old TVs and electronics.
+Neil Burkard, a public education specialist with the city, said non-renewable resources like copper can be gleaned from old TVs and electronics.
 Electronic devices can be brought to an eco station.

 "We can recover all the precious metals that are found in your technology."